ray-chew/pyBELLA/Readme.rst

 Further examples
 ----------------
-Brief introduction to more specify use cases of RKLM-Py is in this section.
+Brief introduction to more specifc use cases of RKLM-Py is in this section.

 Changing the initial conditions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~